mckaywrigley/slack-customer-service-ai-agent/README.md

 This is a full-stack app template for courses on [Takeoff](https://JoinTakeoff.com/).

+We will be building a production grade customer support app in a course this month!

+We'll also be going deeper in a separate "AI Agents" course.

+Expect both by the end of September.

 ## Sponsors

 If you are interested in sponsoring my repos, please contact me at [ads@takeoffai.org](mailto:ads@takeoffai.org).